-Note: This drop is limited to 5,000 units.
+Note: This drop will close once we reach 2,700 total units sold.
 Shipping is free to US members and $15 per unit internationally.
 Each member can purchase up to five (5) HD 58Xs.
-Each headphone is serialized and the first 500 purchases are guaranteed a serial number under 550.

 The HD 58X Jubilee uses Sennheiser’s new 150-ohm drivers, which require less amplification than previous driver platforms while retaining the same magnet strength and driver size.
 This makes the new headphone easier to drive from sources like your mobile phone or digital audio player.
 The sound is clear, fast, dynamic, and lively: reminiscent in some ways of the HD 600 and in others of the HD 650.
 It places an emphasis on clean, extended bass, with a solid transient response and a smooth but clear upper midrange.
 Plus, with Sennheiser's ongoing testing of all units in the series, you can be assured that the drivers hit the target frequency response and match in both left and right channels.